nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 technical/government/Env_Prot_Agen/final.txt-to today.
 There is a natural greenhouse effect that contributes to technical/government/Env_Prot_Agen/final.txt:warming.
 Greenhouse gases trap heat and thus warm the Earth because
 ```
+What it's doing and why it's useful: This command takes in the key phrase "Earth" and a number of lines, 2.
+Then, for each .txt file in the Env_Prot_Agen directory, it prints out the lines with "Earth" as well as 2 lines before that line.
+This can be useful when users would like some context about the lines that the grep command prints out.

 example 2:
 ```
 (base) Nishithas-MacBook-Air:docsearch nishi$ grep -B 1 "Charles Darwin" technical/plos/*.txt